-Participation in ITA Madison requires a significant time commitment of both the students and families.
-During the school year, ITA Madison scholars come to campus two Saturdays per month to participate in technology training, pre-college seminars and community building activities.
-Parents or guardians can attend a one hour meeting called Parent Circle once a month.
+Participation in ITA Madison requires a significant time commitment from students and their families.
+Incoming ITA Madison scholars attend a two-week summer technology camp held at UW-Madison.
+During the school year, ITA Madison scholars come to campus two Saturdays per month to participate in technology and pre-college coursework and community building activities.
+Parents or guardians can attend a one-hour meeting called Parent Circle once a month.

 Get started by learning more about the application process here.
 If you have additional questions, contact our Information Technology Academy program administrator via email or phone at (608) 265-3145.